shouari/100daysofMLcode_Machine-Learning-with-a-Heart/README.md

 **Thoughts:** It is my first project on ML, even I did not finish all courses but I want to practice, I'm really excited.

+## Day 1: September 25, 2018

+**Today's progress:** Completed week 2 of ML learning courses and week 1 of move 37, still need better understanding of Bellman Equations and values/policies iteration

+**Thoughts:** Python is setup on my machine, and I'll start play arround with some code.
+I should be jumping in ML coding very soon